TYPES OF CYBER ATTACKS

 “Drive-by” attacks

-Infection via the inclusion of malicious elements on a website (e.g., code exploiting a vulnerability in the visitor’s browser), without the user actually downloading or installing a file or executable.
-The link is sometimes transmitted to the victim by e-mail, or via a messaging application.
+Infection via the injection of malicious elements on a website (e.g., code exploiting a vulnerability in the visitor’s browser), without the user actually downloading or installing a file or executable.
+The link is sometimes transmitted to the victim by email, or via a messaging application.

 - Tools for protection: browser updates, antivirus, NoScript

-Risk level: low for the public, high for any entity or individual likely to attract the unfavorable attention of an intelligence service.
-Browser vulnerabilities are generally too costly for cybercriminals to afford, but this particularly dangerous class of attack is the royal road for intrusions into the mobile world.
+Cybersecurity risk level: low for the public, high for any entity or individual likely to attract the unfavorable attention of an intelligence service.
+Web browser vulnerabilities are generally too costly for cybercriminals to afford, but this particularly dangerous class of attack is the royal road for intrusions into the mobile world.

 Water-holing